Jesse Patrick Ferguson

 Jesse Patrick Ferguson is a Canadian folk musician and poet.
-He was born in Cornwall, Ontario and has lived in Ottawa, Ontario, Fredericton, New Brunswick, and Sydney, Nova Scotia.
-He has produced 5 studio albums of folk music, most recently Folk Favourites (2017).
+He was born in Cornwall, Ontario, and has lived in Ottawa, Ontario, Fredericton, New Brunswick, and Sydney, Nova Scotia.
+He has produced 10 studio albums of folk music, most recently Ten (2024).
 He performs music publicly in Ontario, Canada, and maintains a folk-music YouTube channel under the name The Bard of Cornwall.